michael-cannon/edd-retroactive-licensing/readme.txt

 * Enabled? - Check this to enable licensing provision.

+**License Reminders**

+* Enabled? - Check this to enable sending reminders to activate licenses.

 **Emails**

 * Disable Licensing Notifications - Check this box if you do not want to receive emails when sales recovery attempts are made.